-Sununu’s budget proposal also includes sending more Meals and Rooms Tax revenue to towns and cities.
+Sununu’s budget proposal also included sending more Meals and Rooms Tax revenue to towns and cities.
 You can learn more about that ongoing debate in our issue brief on the subject.

-The governor is not proposing any major changes in the school funding formula, despite a pending lawsuit and a recent study commission on that issue.
-Instead, he is focusing on some smaller funding changes.
+The governor did not propose any major changes in the school funding formula, despite a pending lawsuit and a recent study commission on that issue.
+Instead, focused on some smaller funding changes.

-Gov. Sununu also proposes sending $30 million to school building projects.
+Gov. Sununu also proposed sending $30 million to school building projects.

-Gov. Sununu’s budget proposal includes a merger for the New Hampshire university and college systems.
-Gov. Sununu says this will increase efficiency, and his budget accordingly decreases total funding for both systems.
+Gov. Sununu’s budget proposal included a merger for the New Hampshire university and college systems.
+Gov. Sununu says this would increase efficiency, and his budget accordingly decreased total funding for both systems.

-He also proposes a new state Department of Energy, including an Offshore Wind Industry Development Office.
+He also proposed a new state Department of Energy, including an Offshore Wind Industry Development Office.